dwkim78/ASTRiDE/README.md

 ### 5. Test with Crowded Field Image

 The example shown above used a less crowded field image.
-If there are many stars in the field (i.e. crowded field), it is likely that some stars' edges are attached to each other so that being recognized as a streak.
+If there are many stars in the field (i.e. crowded field), it is likely that some stars' borders are attached to each other so that being recognized as a streak.
 We applied ASTRiDE to a relatively crowded field image to check how ASTRiDE works for such crowded field image.
 The following images show the results.

  <div align="center">
 <img src="https://github.com/dwkim78/ASTRiDE/blob/master/astride/datasets/images/crowded_field.png">